jagorn/MEA-Analysis/README.md

 * *plotPSTH(i_cell, pattern_name)* to plot the PSTH of cell *i_cell* to the repeated pattern *pattern_name*.

 You can also use the function *plotCellCard(i_cell)* to plot a panel with all the data above for a given cell *i_cell*.

+By default, cell cards will show the PSTHs to the first repeated pattern added to the dataset (this is the default psth pattern).
+To change the default psth pattern, use: *changeDefaultPattern(psth_pattern)*

 ## Cell Typing
 To find functional cell types in your dataset, use the *classifyDataset()* function.